Recovery Planning for Behavioral Addictions

 We are advocates for our clients and do not have any financial connection or receive any financial benefit from the programs and facilities we recommend.
 We strictly recommend facilities that have been personally vetted by our team and meet the needs of the client.

-Our Recovery Companions support individuals by providing 24/7 support and accountability to their recovery plan.
+Our Sober Companions support individuals by providing 24/7 support and accountability to their recovery plan.
 They are currently in recovery themselves and provide compassionate and judgment-free companionship to clients.

 Clinical & Case Management